 And then there’s John Hart’s The Last Child.
 Thirteen-year-old Johnny Merrimon has been devastated ever since the disappearance of his twin, Alyssa, a year earlier.
 He’s determined to find her, or at least, find out what happened to her.
 And he’s got a map and a plan.
 One day, he’s skipping school, spending time by the local river, when he witnesses another death.
 The victim this time is David Wilson, a local college professor.
 And he just might have had some information about Alyssa.
 Local police detective Clyde Hunt knows the Merrimon case well; he investigated it.
 And it’s haunted him ever since that he wasn’t able to get answers.
 So, he stays in contact with the family, and tries to help Johnny in his own way.
 One of the people Hunt talks to is Johnny’s best friend, Jack Cross.
 As the story evolves, we learn more about their friendship, the role it plays in Johnny’s life, and Jack’s perspective on Johnny.
 And that information turns out to be important.

 Best friends can be the most loyal and helpful people in one’s life.
 Or the most dangerous.
 And that’s part of what makes those characters so interesting in crime fiction.
 Right, fans of Megan Abbott’s The End of Everything?

-*NOTE: The title of this post is a line from October Project’s Wall of Silence.
+*NOTE: The title of this post is the title of a song by Queen.